Come, Stay Awhile, and Serve FAQ

 7. Do I get any time off during my term?

-8. What’s the policy on alcohol, drugs and tobacco at Koinonia?
+8. What’s the policy on alcohol, drugs, and tobacco at Koinonia?

 10. Will participants have opportunities to meet with members?

 There are regular meetings and outings.
-Sometimes optional classes are offered, too.
-The program coordinator is a member and there will be regular check ins with this coordinator.
+Sometimes, optional classes are offered, too.
+The program coordinator is a member, and there will be regular check-ins with this coordinator.

-14. May families volunteer?
+14. May families participate in the CSAS program?

-We love this and will work with families and their particular situation to see what may be possible.
+We love this and will work with families and their situation to see what may be possible.

 15. What can I read that will help me get oriented to Koinonia and my term in the program?